jaceai/sojourner/README.md

 # sojourner
-Here are comma-separated values (.csv) files of various media that I consume in my free time.
+Sojourner is a collection of comma-separated values (.csv) metadata of media that I consume in my free time.